-I’m guessing that you’re probably already having a hard time and are dreading the road ahead.
+I’m guessing that you’re probably already having a hard time and dreading the road ahead.
 Ending a marriage or partnership is a painful step to take.
 It’s unlikely to matter much how long you’ve actually been together.

-How to tell your partner you want a divorce is a little more manageable if you come prepared.
+How to tell your partner that you want a divorce is a little more manageable if you come prepared.
 Relationship guidance is seldom included in information on divorce for men, so stick with me… I’ll talk you through how you can deliver the bad news in the best possible way under the circumstances.

-First of all you need of course to be absolutely sure, before uttering the word divorce.
+First of all, of course, you need to be absolutely sure before uttering the word divorce.
 I know it sound obvious – but you know… in the heat of the moment…

 However, a well-trained and experienced couple counsellor will know how to help you personally, and your marriage, even if your partner won’t come with you for counselling.

-However, they may not suspect that you actually want to end the marriage!
-Your 'request' for a divorce may come as a complete surprise despite the difficulties.
+However, they may not suspect that you actually want to end the marriage.
+Your request for a divorce may come as a complete surprise despite the difficulties.
 So, be prepared for a shock!

 You both need to be able to move on first.
 Only much later you may discover that you’re developing a sort of friendship – perhaps even despite yourself!

-The complications and therefore the speed of the divorce are likely to dictate the frequency and length of your contact, if you don’t have children.
-The division of property can complicate the ending, unless you have a prenuptial agreement.
+The complications and therefore the speed of the divorce are likely to dictate the frequency and length of your contact if you don’t have children.
+The division of property can complicate the ending unless you have a prenuptial agreement.

 Contact will to some extent be dictated by factors such as: